 - Who drafted the Carbon Pricing Principles?

-Ceres and the Partnership for Responsible Growth, in consultation with a large number of think tanks, environmental organizations, and adviser businesses and investors, developed these principles over an eight-month period in 2016.
+Ceres and the Partnership for Responsible Growth, in consultation with a large number of think tanks, environmental organizations, and adviser businesses and investors, developed these principles over an eight-month period.

 - What does “economy-wide” mean in reference to the Carbon Pricing Principles?